radius-project/docs/docs/content/getting-started/tutorial/webapp-swap-connector-resource/_index.md

 type: docs
 title: "Swap connector resource"
 linkTitle: "Swap connector resource"
-description: "Swap a connector resource for an Azure resource to back the connector and deploy it to an environment with Azure cloud provider configured"
+description: "Swap a connector resource for an Azure resource to back the connector and deploy it to an environment with Azure cloud provider configured" UTM-TODO make this shorter
 weight: 4000
 slug: "swap-connector"
 ---

+UTM-TODO: local part of the tutorial is done. next part includes deploying to azure.

 This step of swapping a connector resource for an Azure resource closely relates to an infrastructure-admin responsibility in enterprises.
 Once the developer does a handoff, the infrastructure-admin sets up the production environments to port the application.
 If you are a developer who handles everything related to deployments, this would be applicable to you as well.